lyteword/chspurgeon-tod/volume-7/psalm-136.md

 **Verse 25.** *Who giveth food to all flesh.* In the close the Psalmist speaks of the paternal providence of God as extending not only to all mankind, but to every living creature, suggesting that we have no reason to feel surprise at his sustaining the character of a kind and provident father to his own people, when he condescends to care for the cattle, and the asses of the field, and the crow, and the sparrow.
 Men are much better than brute beasts, and there is a great difference between some men and others, though not in merit, yet as regards the privilege of the divine adoption, and the Psalmist is to be considered as reasoning from the less to the greater and enhancing the incomparably superior mercy which God shows to his own children.— *John Calvin.*

 **Verse 25.** *Who giveth food to all flesh.* Of Edward Taylor, better known as "Father Taylor", the Sailor Preacher of Boston, it is said that his prayers were more like the utterances of an Oriental, abounding in imagery, than a son of these colder western climes.
 The Sunday before he was to sail for Europe, he was entreating the Lord to care well for his church during his absence.
 All at once he stopped and ejaculated, "What have I done?
 Distrust the providence of heaven!
-A God that gives a whale a ton of herrings for a breakfast, will he not care for my children?" and then went on, closing his prayer in a more confiding strain.— *C.H.
-Spurgeon, in "Eccentric Preachers",* 1880.
+A God that gives a whale a ton of herrings for a breakfast, will he not care for my children?" and then went on, closing his prayer in a more confiding strain.— *C. H. Spurgeon, in "Eccentric Preachers",* 1880.

 **Verse 26.** *The God of heaven.* The phrase *"God of heaven"* is not found in the earlier Scriptures.
 We meet it nowhere else in the Psalms; but we meet it in 2Ch 36:23 Ezr 1:2 5:11-12 6:9 7:12,23 Ne 1:4 2:4 Da 2:18-19,44 Jon 1:9.
 It is twice found in the Apocalypse, Re 11:13 16:11.
 It is a sublime and appropriate designation of the true God, expressive of his glorious elevation above the passions and perturbations of earth.
 To him all flesh should give thanks, for all receive his mercy in many forms and ways.
 His favours come down on generation after generation, and to his willing, obedient people they shall flow on during eternal ages.— *William Swan Plumer.*